 Contact an attorney right away to discuss your claim.
-And be sure to preserve any evidence that you used the recalled products, such as the spray bottles themselves and any receipts or records of the purchases.
+And be sure to preserve any evidence that you used the recalled products, such as the spray bottles themselves and any receipts or records of the purchases from retailers.
 You may qualify to be a plaintiff in a Neutrogena sunscreen lawsuit and receive compensation for your injuries.

 - Johnson & Johnson Consumer Inc. Issues Voluntary Recall of Specific NEUTROGENA® and AVEENO® Aerosol Sunscreen Products Due to the Presence of Benzene, J&J Media Center (July 14, 2021)(done out of “an abundance of caution”); see also Johnson & Johnson is recalling sunscreens due to low levels of benzene, a carcinogen, CBS News (July 15, 2021); see also Sandee LaMotte, Sunscreen recall: What the finding of a cancer-causing chemical means for you, CNN (July 17, 2021); see also Johnson & Johnson Consumer Inc. Issues Voluntary Recall of Specific NEUTROGENA® and AVEENO® Aerosol Sunscreen Products Due to the Presence of Benzene, FDA (July 14, 2021).

 - See note 2; Facts about Benzene, Centers for Disease Control and Prevention (CDC).